-- 1. A parent, as defined by Florida Statutes, may object to his/her child's use of a specific instructional material or an adult student may object to the use of a specific material in his/her program.
-The parent may request a conference with the principal or principal's designee to discuss the use of the material. - 2.
-If the issue is not resolved, the complainant may request a meeting with the principal to discuss the use of the material. - The Complainant may submit a completed "Request for Reconsideration of Instructional Materials" form to initiate a district level appeal if he/she is not satisfied with the explanation of the principal and desires to file a formal complaint. - 4.
-The complainant may appeal to the Superintendent if he/she is not satisfied with the outcome of the district level response. - 5.
+- The School Materials Review Committee is a standing committee annually established at each school.
+It consists of the media specialist, instructional coach, representatives from administration, classroom teachers, and one or more parents.
+In the case of reconsideration of instructional materials, it is suggested that parent members be drawn from the school advisory council and be sufficient in number to provide a representative view. - d.
+The challenged material shall remain available for circulation during the reconsideration process OR the challenged materials shall not be removed immediately; however, such materials shall not be available for student use pending a final decision. - e.
+The challenged materials shall be read and re-evaluated by the committee, considering the specific objections raised.
+The committee shall report its decision within fifteen (15) working days. - f.
+The Complainant shall be informed in writing concerning the school-level committee's decision. - g.
+If the Complainant disagrees with the decision rendered by the school-level committee, an Appeal may be filed with the District. - A pareAt, as defiAed by Florida Statutes.
+FAay object to his/her child's use of a specific i11structio11al FAaterial or aA adult studeAt FAay object to the use of a specific material in his/her program.
+The parent may request a conference ·1,ith the principal or principal's designee to discuss the use of the FAaterial. - 2.
+If the issue is not resolved, the complainant may request a meeting .ovith the principal to discuss the use of the material. - 3.
+The Complainant may submit a completed "Request for Reconsideration of IAstructioAal Materials" foFffi to iAitiate a district level appeal if he/she is not satisfied with the explanation of the principal and desires to file a formal complaint. - 4.
+The complainant may appeal to the Superintendent if he/she is not satisfied vo.ith the outcoFAe of the district level respoAse. - 5.
 The complainant may appeal in writing to the School Board the decision of the Superintendent.

-C. Procedures to follow for a review or challenge of Other Instructional Materials.
+C. Procedures for re¥iew or challenge of Other Instructional Materials

-- 1. School Materials Review Committee.
-The School Materials Review Committee is a standing committee annually established at each school.
+1. Sehool Materials Revie-i'l Gofflfflittee.
+The School Materials Revie-oi Committee is a standing committee annually established at each school.
 It consists of the media specialist, instructional coach, representatives from administration, classroom teachers, and one or more parents.
-In the case of reconsideration of instructional materials, it is suggested that parent members be drawn from the school advisory council and be sufficient in number to provide a representative view.
-This committee assists when needed in the selection, review, and in an advisory role to the principal when he/she receives a complaint concerning instructional materials. - 2.
-District Materials Review Committee.
-The District Materials Review Committee is a committee established by the superintendent whenever instructional materials require district level reconsideration.
-This committee is representative of the total school district and includes district administrators, program specialists associated with the corresponding subject area (including ESE), other appropriate staff members, community/business representatives, and parents not employed at the involved school.
-Specifically, the committee should consist of the Assistant Superintendent, a media specialist, a principal, a curriculum supervisor for the subject area in question, three instructional staff members at the level of the challenged work, and two parents of students at the level of the challenged work.
+In the case of reconsideration of instructional rnatmials, it is suggested that parent members be drown from the school advisory council and be sufficient in number to provide a representative vicvt.
+This committee assists when needed in the selection, review, and in an advisory role to the principal when he/she receives a complaint concerning instructional materials.

+2. District Materials Review Committee.
+The District Materials Review Committee is a committee established by the superintendent whenever instructional materials require district level rcconsideration.-Tt=tis\committee is representative of the total school district and includes district administrators, program specialists associated \Vith the corresponding subject area (including ESE), other appropriate staff rncrnbcrs, community/business representatives, and parents not employed at the involved school.
+Specifically, the committee should consist of the Assistant Superintendent, a media specialist, a principal, a curriculum supervisor for the subject area in question, three instructional staff rncrnbcrs at the level \ of the challenged worl<, and hvo parents of students at the level of the challenged worlc